ScanLAB-Projects/www/README.md

 ### Mobile video

 - Mobile videos are aligned against the first `5` in the Project Order dataset
-- name the video with matching project slug
+- name the video with matching project meta `mobile` field
-- format 2 versions `webm` and `mp4`
+- format 2 versions `webm` and `mp4` (no need to populate above field with format)
 - upload to s3 bucket: `media.scanlabprojects`
 - Portrait dimensions are `720x1280`
+- **static images** set with `mobile: "static.jpg"` in project meta.
+These images must be uploaded to repo location: `public/mobile/filename.jpg`

 ### Trigger a deployment for Exhibition updates